solana-labs/solana/docs/src/proposals/scrambled-tx.md

 ### Alternative approch

-multiple block producers concurrently. todo: and collect and analyze anatoly's thoughts.
+#### multiple block producers concurrently.

+todo: and collect and analyze anatoly's thoughts.

 also, this proposal is trying even to work for realizaton of fair palys for on-chain quiz.

 stake centralization? ohoh, scrambled block incentivise just high uptime for validator to earn more.

+#### spaning of off-chain marketplace like flashbots

+should be economically inferior because of existense of this unified on-chain one.

 ### Prior work